-Interested in building a career in life science sectors?
+Interested in building a career in the life sciences sector?
 By choosing to study in Ireland, you are putting yourself right in the centre of the industry.
 Ireland is the largest MedTech employer in Europe; this sector employs over 25,000 people directly, and a further 25,000 are employed providing services to the sector.
 Similar numbers are also employed in the pharma/biotech industry.
 As well as corporate tax relief, Ireland also offers a 25% tax credit on qualifying research and development making it a great incentive for pharmaceutical organisations.

-19 of the top 20 global pharmaceutical and biopharmaceutical companies are based in Ireland for good reason.
+19 of the top 20 global pharmaceutical and biopharmaceutical companies are based in Ireland for a good reason.
 By establishing their manufacturing here, this industry has great geographical proximity to the mainland European markets.
 Easy international shipping across the Atlantic is very beneficial for pharmaceutical exports to North America.
-Five of the world’s eight top selling drugs are produced in Ireland, making it the world’s largest net exporter of pharmaceuticals and a globally recognised centre of excellence in pharma.
+Five of the world’s eight top-selling drugs are produced in Ireland, making it the world’s largest net exporter of pharmaceuticals and a globally recognised centre of excellence in pharma.

 High employment rates